IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/alerts-channel.md

 ![Graph_of_seven_days](images/Graph_of_seven_days.png)

-Now that you have seen both the graphs, we can look the values onm the graphs.
+Now that you have seen both the graphs, we can look the values on the graphs.
 The red line shows us the Threshold is set by default by Instana and the Blue Line on the graph shows the actual slow calls which has happened in last 24 hours or 7 days whichever graph is being looked at.
 If you put your mouse/cursor on the Red Line or the blue line on the Graph you can see the actual threshold limit and the actual latency (how slow or fast all your services are taking) as shown below.

 ![Place_your_Cursor](images/Place_your_Cursor.png)